In the last section we computed a distribution given the data, whereas now we generate individual data points given the distribution.

 F(x) &=& Prob(X_{i} \leq x).

 After introducing different random variables, we will also cover some basic implications of their CDF.
-Generally, we have \(Prob(X_{i} > x) = 1- F(x)\).
+Intuitively, probabilities must sum up to one.
+So we can compute \(Prob(X_{i} > x) = 1- F(x)\).
 We also have two “in” and “out” probabilities.

 The probability of \(X_{i}\leq b\) and \(X_{i}\geq a\) can be written in terms of falling into a range \(Prob(X_{i} \in [a,b])=Prob(a \leq X_{i} \leq b) = F(b) - F(a)\).